-This course one or two session course is now delivered online via Zoom, please enquire for details.
+This one or two-session course is now delivered online via Zoom or Microsoft Teams.
+Please enquire for details.

 Course description